dmorris0/python_intro/Chapter_17_Mathematical_Tools.md

 ```python
 >>> img = cv.imread('source/repos/python_intro/.Images/book.png')
 ```
 Here I have provided the full path from where Python is running to the `book.png` image in this repo.
-You'll need to adjust the path to point to this image from where you are running Python.
+You'll need to adjust your path to point to this image from where you are running Python.
 Now let's examine the image we just read in:
 ```python
 >>> type(img)
 <class 'numpy.ndarray'>